janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-##  [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Access the order details by priority number
+##  8. Access the Order Details by Priority Number

 ###  Order Details Access
 This is used to allow the library staff to access the order details by priority number.